ianallannz/vote/blog/just-some-motivation.md

 ## A reminder to start, because there's always a reason not to

-Deciding to stand for council was a long rumination that took me right up to the literal last minute.
-There are so many good reasons not to do this.
+The decision to stand for council lived rent-free in my head right up to the literal last minute.
+I'm sure all the other candidates willing to put their hand up will agree: there are so many good reasons not to do this.

 I recently did my video interview for the council.
-As you'll probably later see, sitting in front of the camera talking about myself is not my happy place.
+You might later see, talking about myself down the barrel of a camera is not my happy place.

-But that one decision to fall on the side of starting, to do something, triggers a series of follow-on acts that one way or another are worthy, and hopefully in this case worthwhile for you as voters as well.
+But that one decision to fall on the side of starting, to apply my skills to something else, triggers a series of follow-on acts that are worthy one way or another, and in this case worthwhile for you as voters as well.

 I recently read this **[passage from author James Clear](https://jamesclear.com/3-2-1/august-14-2025)** that, you never know, might trigger something in you: